areas of expertise

 Prior to joining Frankfurt Kurnit, Ms. Lopyan was a litigation associate at Debevoise & Plimpton LLP, where she focused on intellectual property, data privacy, and employment matters.
-While at Debevoise, Ms. Lopyan worked with numerous clients in the fashion industry.
-Past representations include Yves Saint Laurent, in defeating a motion for a preliminary injunction by Christian Louboutin over YSL’s red-soled shoes, and subsequently obtaining dismissal of all claims by the Court of Appeals for the Second Circuit, and Kate Spade, in successfully defeating a trademark infringement challenge against its Kate Spade Saturday mark.
-Ms. Lopyan was also an active member of the firm’s Privacy and Data Security practice and represented a major US retail chain in connection with a cyber-attack which resulted in the theft of millions of credit card numbers.
+While at Debevoise, Ms. Lopyan successfully defended numerous clients in the fashion industry in trademark matters, including Yves Saint Laurent, in its litigation with Christian Louboutin over YSL’s red-soled shoes, and Kate Spade, in defeating a trademark infringement challenge against its Kate Spade Saturday mark.

 She is admitted to practice in New York and New Jersey.